Opisek/obsidian-statusbar-organizer/README.md

 Using the handle on the left side, you can drag and drop to change the order.
 Using the eye on the right side, you can toggle visibility of the elemente.

-The changes you'll make will persist, even after restarting Obsidian.
+The changes you make will persist, even after restarting Obsidian.

 ![statusbar-organizer-example](https://github.com/Opisek/obsidian-statusbar-organizer/assets/40141286/677fd704-1302-48cd-b849-3718c2a715d7)